David Bystroň

 David Bystroň (18 November 1982 – 19 May 2017) was a Czech professional footballer who played as a centre-back, spending most of his career in the Czech First League with Baník Ostrava.
 He also played for Viktoria Plzeň, Sigma Olomouc and Bulgarian side Levski Sofia.
 He represented the Czech Republic internationally at youth levels U17, U18, U20 and U21.

 Career

 Baník Ostrava

-Bystroň played seven seasons for Czech side Baník Ostrava, where he became a champion in 2004 and won the Czech Cup in 2005.
+Bystroň played seven seasons for Czech side Baník Ostrava, where he won the 2003–04 Czech First League and won the Czech Cup in 2005.

 Levski Sofia

 Bystroň signed for Levski Sofia on 22 June 2008.
 Bystroň signed a three-year contract on 27 June 2008.
 He made his unofficial debut for Levski on 5 July 2008 in a friendly match against Spartak Pleven.
 Levski won the match and the result was 5–0.

 Bystroň made his official debut for Levski on 13 August 2008 in a match against BATE Borisov.
 The result was 0–1 with a home loss.
 Bystroň scored his first goal for Levski on 17 August 2008 in a match against Botev Plovdiv.
 He became a Champion of Bulgaria in 2009.